sillsdev/TheCombine/docs/user_guide/docs/account.md

 # Account

-How to register, login, and edit your account.
+How to sign up, login, and edit your account.

 ![Login](images/login.png){ .center }

-## Register
+## Sign Up

 To create a new account, click the [SIGN UP](../sign-up) button on the Login page.